AwesomeCronk/GCSend/README.md

 GCSend is a command-line GCode sender for GRBL CNC machines.
 Compatibility with other GCode-based machines is not guaranteed.

 # Installation
-GCSend is intended for Linux, but might be easily portable to Windows (i.e. install where you choose, then create a shortcut that is on path or add the installation directory to path.)
+GCSend is intended for Linux, but should be easily portable to Windows (i.e. install where you like, then create a shortcut that is on path or add the installation directory to path.)

 ```bash
 cd /usr/local/bin   # installation directory can be changed